-More winter storms are expected over the next several days.
+Winter storms are expected over the next few days.
 Refer to the resources below to help you stay safe and informed.

-Placer County is monitoring the weather and river and stream levels and will update this website in addition to providing updates through our social media outlets.
+Placer County is monitoring the weather and river and stream levels and will update this website in addition to providing updates through our social media platforms.

 California Highway Patrol traffic incident information page.

 Caltrans QuickMap of current highway closures and hazards.

 Placer County Public Information Line: 530-886-5310

 Town of Loomis: 530-886-5310

 American Red Cross